-Compression garments are most commonly associated with body contouring procedures like liposuction and tummy tucks, but are also used after facial plastic surgery.
+- Compression garments are most commonly associated with body contouring procedures, but they are also used after facial plastic surgery.

-Popular brands include Marena, Caromed and Isavela, but in some cases a simple roll of ACE bandage is all it takes to minimize the risk of excessive swelling and fluid accumulation.
+- Popular brands include Marena, Caromed, and Isavela, but in some cases a simple roll of ACE bandage is all it takes.

 We asked four top plastic surgeons about the best compression garments on the market, and how they can be used to improve post-procedure recovery.
 Here’s what they had to say.